This Shiny tutorial was made for the R Ladies NYC meetup on May 8, 2018. Thanks to the New York NBA office for hosting!!

 , and rsconnect

 packages installed.
-I have created a template for our app and completed version, please download and unzip these folders as well.
+I have created a template for our app and completed version, please

 install.packages(c("shiny", "plotly", "tidyverse", "rsconnect"))